buildpacks-community/scafall/README.md

 }
 ```

-### Of `Overrides`
+### Of `Arguments`

-When using `scafall` programmatically you may want to provide some constant values.
-In `scafall` these are termed _overrides_.
-An override may define `map[string]string{"PI": "3.14"}` any prompting for an alternative value to `PI` is skipped and the `3.14` values is used in templates.
+When using `scafall` programmatically you may want to provide values for template variables.
+In `scafall` these are termed _arguments_.
+An argument may define `map[string]string{"PI": "3.14"}` any prompting for an alternative value to `PI` is skipped and the `3.14` values is used in templates.
 This is particularly useful where the calling code calculates a value, such as a username, and does not want the end-user to be prompted to chage this value.

-In all cases, overrides _can_ be provided in a `.override.toml` file.
+In all cases, arguments _can_ be provided in a `.override.toml` file.
 The `.override.toml` file is intended to simplify testing and therefore the format is an implementation detail.
 Because the format is an implementation detail, we do not document it here.

 ## Project Templates

 Project templates are normal source code projects with the addition of a `prompts.toml` file.
 The `prompts.toml` file defines questions to ask of the end-user.
 The answers to the questions are available as template variables.
-For example, suppose we have a project template to create a new Python project, we just need to ask the end-user which python interprer to use and how many python digits to generate:
+For example, suppose we have a project template to create a new Python project, we only need to ask the end-user which python interpreter to use and how many python digits to generate:

 ```bash
 $ scafall http://github.com/AidanDelaney/scafall-python-eg.git